Research Areas

 Centre of Food and Fermentation Technologies CFFT cooperates with more than 40 food industry enterprises, helping to develop novel cheese and rye bread production technologies, supports ice-cream and cider product development and has created new recipes for functional foods and herb mixes.

-Affordable and clean energy, responsible consumption and production plus zero hunger are among the United Nations Sustainable Development Goals.
-Estonian research institutions are making their best to meet these global challenges at home and at abroad.
+Affordable and clean energy, responsible consumption and production, plus zero hunger are among the United Nations Sustainable Development Goals.
+Estonian research institutions are doing their best to meet these global challenges at home and abroad.

 Photo: pixabay.com